Sheaves of modules on atomic sites and discrete representations of topological groups: Sheaves of modules on atomic sites

 \begin{corollary} Injective objects in $\Sh(\BC^{\op}, R)$ are precisely torsion free injective $\C$-modules. \end{corollary}

 \begin{proof} Theorem \ref{main result 1} asserts that torsion free injective $\C$-modules $I$ are contained in $\Sh(\BC^{\op}, R)$.
 They are injective objects in this category.
-Indeed, given a momomorphism $0 \to I \to V$ in $\Sh(\BC^{\op}, R)$, it is also a momomorphism in $\PSh(\C^{\op}, R)$, and hence splits.
-Since the cokernel of this map is direct summand of the sheaf $V$, it is also a sheaf.
-Consequently, the momomorphism actually splits in $\Sh(\BC^{\op}, R)$.
+Indeed, given a momomorphism $0 \to I \to V$ in $\Sh(\BC^{\op}, R)$, it is also a monomorphism in $\PSh(\C^{\op}, R)$, and hence splits in the category of presheaves.
+Since sheafification does not change $V$, $I$ and the morphism, and every functor takes retractions to retractions, it turns out that the above monomorphism actually splits in $\Sh(\BC^{\op}, R)$.
 Thus $I$ is an injective sheaf.
 Furthermore, given any $V \in \Sh(\BC^{\op}, R)$, one can obtain a monomorphism $0 \to V \to I$ in $\PSh(\C^{\op}, R)$ such that $I$ is a torsion free injective $\C$-module, which is also a monomorphism in $\Sh(\BC^{\op}, R)$.
 Thus any sheaf can be embedded into a sheaf which is also a torsion free injective $\C$-module.
 Consequently, any injective sheaf must be a torsion free injective $\C$-module. \end{proof}